jjmelancon/massmusicconvert/README.md

 either convert alongside (easy), or parallel into a new directory (medium)
 actually pass commands to ffmpeg
 guided interface
+parallel directory headaches

 ### need to do:

+figure out bitrate selection issues
 create command line argument interface
-fix parallel directory not found issue
+get it working on windows